rick/resume/index.md

 ### [GitHub, Inc.](https://github.com/)

-> **Developer _(6/2012 - present)_** - Hired to "perform a rescue mission ... on github.com".
+> **Developer _(6/2012 - 12/2014)_** - Hired to "perform a rescue mission ... on github.com".
 Invented tools and techniques to allow for radical re-engineering of GitHub systems.
 Part of a 4-person team which safely replaced the entire permissioning and organizational back-end of the core product.
 Contributed to projects across the organization.

 ### [OGC](http://www.ogtastic.com/)